brayangomez22/10-projects-javasScript/README.md

-# 10 Projects in 10 Hours
+# 10 Projects in javaScript

 I took on a challenge to completed 10 Projects in 10 Hours while streaming everything on [Twitch](https://twitch.tv/florinpop17).